marcoguerri/marcoguerri.github.io/_posts/2016-11-26-move-semantics-rvalue-reference.markdown

 title:  "C++ move semantics and rvalue reference"
 date:   2016-11-26 08:00:00
 published: yes
-tags: [programming, c++]
+tags: [programming, cpp]
 pygments: true
 categories: [Technical]
 ---

-A collection of notes where I have recently tried to consolidate C++11 concepts such as move semantics, rvalue reference and forwarding, showing how these features affect compile time and runtime behavior of C++ programs.
+A collection of notes where I have recently to consolidate C++11 concepts such as move semantics, rvalue reference and forwarding, showing how these features affect compile time and runtime behavior of C++ programs.

 Constructor, Copy Constructor and Move Constructor